zeus2198/goffer/README.md

 ```
 Do not forget to comment this line while building.
 #### Adding files to file type recognition used in file explorer and search result of app
-Find the following lines and add the type of file you want in the array:
+Find the following lines and add the type of file you want in the object:
 ```
 fileTypes = {
     'default': { icon: 'help', color: 'amber darken-3' },